Doctor of Occupational Therapy – Phoenix Metro Campus

 REMOTE-FRIENDLY FORMAT

-Our online-blended program makes it possible to pursue your dream of becoming a Doctor of Occupational Therapy without relocating.
-During Year 1, you’ll complete 70% of your requirements from home through self-paced and live online coursework, and come to our Phoenix Metro Campus (in Tempe Arizona) just two times per term (for 6-8 days and 11 days) for hands-on clinical training.
+Our online and on-ground blended program makes it possible to pursue an occupational therapy doctorate degree without relocating.
+During Year 1, you’ll complete 70% of your requirements from home through self-paced and live online coursework, and come to our Phoenix Metro Campus (in Tempe, Arizona) just two times per term for hands-on clinical training.
 During Year 2, you’ll work on a Capstone Project of your choosing while completing on-site clinical rotations at one of our partner sites near your home (subject to availability) or in a new city within the U.S.

 ACADEMIC & PROFESSIONAL MENTORSHIP

-As an OTD student at our Phoenix Metro Campus, you will receive personalized support and advisement from a dedicated Faculty Mentor.
-You’ll meet with your mentor at least twice per term (or as often as you need), to help you navigate the program, problem-solve, and succeed both academically and professionally.
-In addition, you’ll receive support from a Capstone Mentor who will provide expert guidance and support as you complete your Capstone Project.
+As an OTD student at our Phoenix Metro Campus, you will receive personalized support and advisement from a dedicated faculty advisor.
+You’ll meet with your advisor at least twice per term (or as often as you need), to help you navigate the program, problem-solve, and succeed both academically and professionally.
+In addition, you’ll receive support from our program’s Academic Fieldwork Coordinator for your Level I and Level II fieldwork experiences, as well as our Doctoral Capstone Coordinator, who is responsible for helping you develop your individualized capstone experience.

 STUDENT-LED CAPSTONE PROJECT

-One of the most rewarding portions of your OTD program, your Doctoral Capstone project will give you the opportunity to explore and demonstrate innovative thinking in an area of particular interest to you.
-Your project will include written, experiential, and oral components and we’ll support you each step of the way through online capstone seminars and advisement from a Capstone Mentor who has expertise in your chosen topic.
-A Doctoral Capstone is an academic and professional milestone, often leading to publications, future research opportunities, and other career advancements.
+One of the most rewarding portions of your OTD program, your Doctoral Capstone project, will give you the opportunity to explore and demonstrate innovative thinking in an area of particular interest to you.
+Your project will include written, experiential, and oral components, and we’ll support you each step of the way through online capstone seminars and advisement from a faculty mentor who has expertise in your chosen topic.
+The Doctoral Capstone is an academic and professional milestone, often leading to publications, future research opportunities, and other career advancements.

 TECHNOLOGY-ENHANCED LEARNING